Membership

 Committee meetings: At least one conference call.

-Prerequisite: Must be familiar with the current scientific literature in minimally invasive surgery and fluent in scientific English.
+Prerequisite: Must be familiar with the current scientific literature in small animal soft tissue surgery and fluent in scientific English.
 Preference given to those who have been an ACVS Diplomate for at least five years and have had previous service on the Veterinary Surgery Editorial Review Board or other peer-review and/or editorial experience.

 Note: Volunteers who serve on the Editorial Review Board may also volunteer to serve on a committee or advisory group.